 Together with other organizations, we successfully persuaded the Fairfax County sheriff to cancel Fairfax’s Inter-Governmental Service Agreement with ICE that would have pushed more people into removal proceedings, and we helped persuade the Alexandria Juvenile Detention Center not to renew its contract with the federal government to detain immigrant kids.”

 We organized a campaign that resulted in the Fauquier County Sheriff deciding not to enter a 287(g) agreement with ICE, a program that allows local officials to be deputized as ICE agents.
 And while we failed to convince the Culpeper County Sheriff not to enter the 287(g) program, we mobilized great community support and made it clear to sheriffs across Virginia that they won’t be able to institute these types of policies without a major fight.

-We have supported and continue to support residents in advocating and organizing in key Virginia locations including Arlington, Alexandria, Charlottesville/Albemarle and Henrico to end the practice of jail personnel actively coordinating and sharing information with ICE to help ICE arrest immigrants.
+We have supported and continue to support residents in advocating and organizing in key Virginia locations including Arlington, Alexandria, Charlottesville/Albemarle, Henrico, and Norfolk to end the practice of jail personnel actively coordinating and sharing information with ICE to help ICE arrest immigrants.
 In Norfolk, we helped with a successful campaign that led to the cancellation of Norfolk City Jail’s partnership with ICE, which effectively denied ICE significant detention capacity.
 Read our report, ICE on the Harbor, which was key to that effort.